 Medical Improvement of Brain Function.
-Russian Book
+A book by the Soviet scientist

 We’ve seen a great deal of interest among our customers and fellow-redditors about our previous post on the Soviet book about Nootropics by prof. Gennadiy Kovalev published in 1990.
 Following that post several customers emailed us and suggested donating a certain amount of money so that we could have this book translated into English and they even asked to send them hardcover copies of the book for collection purposes.